Sunday, 4 September 2011

 What is endless and with an end?
 What is not endless and not with an end?

-What is it?
+it?
 What is other?
 What is permanent?
 What is impermanent?

 What is impermanent and permanent?
 What is neither?